¡Basta Ya!: Main ideals

-The ¡Basta Ya! initiative is also critical of official nationalism.

-The group does not restrict itself to denouncing the erosion of the basic rights of many citizens, but also promotes various actions in defense of these rights.

 Sakharov Prize

 In 2000, the ¡Basta Ya! movement won the Sakharov Prize, a prize awarded to defence of human rights and freedoms.
 The group was nominated for the Sakharov Prize in 2000 by Gerardo Galeote Quecedo, José Ignacio Salafranca and others.
 According to the European Parliament, they nominated for three distinct activities that the organization carried out in 2000.
 In February ¡Basta Ya! organized a demonstration in San Sebastián under the slogan "Por la libertad, ETA kampora" ("For freedom, ETA out").
 This demonstration gathered more than 100,000 people.
 During this silent demonstration, one of the platform members invited Spanish citizens to support his cause as they stood at the Boulevard under the slogan "Let’s defend what join’s us together".
 The Initiative called for a demonstration in San Sebastián under the slogan "Por la vida y la libertad.
 Defendamos lo que nos une: Estatuto y Constitución" ("For life and freedom.
 Let us defend what unites us: Statute and Constitution").

 In June 2000, the Citizen's Initiative called for a mass meeting on the first Thursday of every month in San Sebastián, in solidarity with all those citizens threatened and attacked because of their defense of democratic values.

 Well-known members of the platform are Jon Juaristi, Maite Pagazaurtundua, Arcadi Espada, Carmen Iglesias, Javier Urquizu and Fernando Savater.